Kenton Jeske

 …craft is not so much about making something, it is about receiving something.

-For more information or to contact this artist for a commission, please contact [email protected].
+For more information or to contact this artist for a commission, please contact info@bay1gallery.com.

 kenton-jeske